Try Praising.ai free

 • New reviews by platform

-• Average rating changes
+• Star rating shifts

-• Response rate and time
+• Reply rate and speed

 • Mention volume trends